pingcap/docs-tidb-operator/en/restore-from-s3-using-job.md

 ## Deploy the TiDB Lightning job

-This section describes how to configure, deploy, and monitor the TiDB Lightning Job.
+This section describes how to configure, deploy, and monitor the TiDB Lightning job.

 ### Configure the TiDB Lightning job